loyeloye/alx-zero_day/0x03-git/README.md

-This project is to show my knowledge of git
+This project is to show ability to manipulate documents in git